 Using OEM tech to improve mine water management systems

-A unique alternative approach to underground water management is one of a holistic integrated water and fines management system that combines innovative OEM technology including:
+A unique alternative approach to underground water management is one of a holistic integrated water and fines management system that combines innovative OEM industrial water equipment technology including:

 - High-rate clarifier (WI)